 “Possession of material riches, without inner peace, is like dying of thirst while bathing in a lake.
 If material poverty is to be avoided, spiritual poverty is to be abhorred.
 For it is spiritual poverty, not material lack, that lies at the core of all human suffering.” – Paramahansa Yogananda

 Mental shackles are the most insidious forms of bondage.
 Of course, we don’t want to be slaves, and we don’t want to suffer.
 But the ties that bind us are often invisible—or clothed in self-deception.
 If you were walking in a dark forest or a bad neighborhood, you’d be on guard.
 Likewise, seekers are vigilant walking the spiritual path.
 They constantly evaluate their thoughts and motives.
+Where suffering exists they take steps to end it.

 These famous verses from the Bhagavad Gita are worth memorizing and recalling often.
 They warn us of the effects of desire and attachment:

-“When a man dwells on objects, he feels an attachment for them.
+“When a man’s mind dwells on objects, he feels an attachment for them.
 Attachment gives rise to desire, and (unfulfilled) desire breeds anger.
 From anger comes delusion; from delusion, the failure of memory; from the failure of memory, the ruin of discrimination; and from the ruin of discrimination the man perishes.”
 (2:62-63)

 One Exception to the Minefield of Desires